EverydayAstronaut/launch-data-aggregator/README.md

 - Add routing to return the daily launches
 - Add sorting
 - Add timezone to request which will automatically convert the launchtime to the users timezone
+- When spacex launch compare the 2 descriptions and return the most detailed
 - The recovery info of the fairing and cores are the same which results in the fairing having a core serial which is not needed.
 Should be something to look into

 ### Dependencies